MovingBlocks/movingblocks.github.com/README.md

 > **⚠️ NOTE:** If you write an opinionated post about your personal experiences and views on Terasology or related topics, please add a disclaimer at the top of your blog post indicating this.

 All blog posts are stored in the `/blog` directory with a dedicated subdirectory for each of them.
-Every blog post directory name consists of the publish date and blog post title, e.g. `2017-07-14-gsoc-2017-an-overview` Blog post directory names should not contain non-alphanumeric characters other than dashes (`-`)
+Every blog post directory name consists of the publish date and blog post title: `<date>-<title>`, e.g. `2017-07-14-gsoc-2017-an-overview`
+Blog post directory names should not contain non-alphanumeric characters other than dashes (`-`)

+> **⚠️ NOTE:** The directory name is, on a technical level, not related to the date and title in the blog post metadata.
+However, we ask you to comply with our convention and ensure that date and title match the blog post metadata.

 Blog post directories should always contain a markdown file named `index.md` which will hold the blog post content and metadata.
 Additionally, you can provide a cover image in jpg format named `cover.jpg`.